stevencohn/OneMore/README.md

 1. Download the standalone OneNote installer (does not require Office or can be installed ontop of Office)
    - The standalone OneNote 64-bit installer is [here](http://www.onenote.com/download/win32/x64/en-US)
    - The standalone OneNote 32-bit installer is [here](http://www.onenote.com/download/win32/x86/en-US)

+Note that Microsoft has changed its OneNote strategy.
+Instead of promoting the OneNote for Windows 10 app, which sucks in my opinion, they are now working on combining the best features from that app into a new desktop edition, hopefully to be released in 2022.

 ---